Praveen86july/jgpelaez.github.io/_drafts/en/terraform-aws-wso2-esb-docker-sample.md

 ```

 ### **terraform.tfvars**:
 Replacement for the variables, in this file we put the user data information, for example the user key and password.
-This file is ignored in the public git repository.
+This file should be added as ignored in the public git repository.
 We can store this files in private repositories (in bitbucket we can have **[unlimited private repositories for free] (https://bitbucket.org/plans)**)

 ### **main.tf**: